website watertownhistory.org

 23 A PRINCE OF LANDLORDS WR

-Travelers who visit our city and looked up at the Exchange by J. B. Van Alstine, Esq.,
+looked up at the Exchange by J. B. Van Alstine, Esq., uniformly have an exalted

-uniformly have an exalted opinion of Watertown, and well they may.
-After sitting at the best of tables the
+opinion of Watertown, and well they may.

-country affords, occupying the most cleanly and best furnished apartments, and
+most cleanly and best furnished apartments, and being waited upon in the kindest

-being waited upon in the kindest manner, it is not in nature for a man to be
+manner, it is not in nature for a man to be out of humor either himself or the

-out of humor either himself or the rest of mankind.
-We hear the highest complements
+rest of mankind.
+We hear the highest

-call often as possible after.
-As is
+sure to call often as possible after.
+As

-indispensable to a good landlady.
+rare, indispensable to a good landlady.

 1864